-- Lower the brightness of the display. - Select the Power saver setting in Power Options. - If the computer will be unused and unplugged from external power for more than 2 weeks, remove the user-replaceable battery from the computer and store it separately in a cool, dry place. - Turn off wireless devices when you are not using them. - Disconnect unused external devices that are not plugged into an external power source, such as an external hard drive connected to a USB port.

-- Stop, disable, or remove any external media cards that you are not using. - Before you leave your work, initiate Sleep or shut down the computer.
+- Lower the brightness of the display. - Select the Power saver setting in Power Options. - Turn off wireless devices when you are not using them. - Disconnect unused external devices that are not plugged into an external power source, such as an external hard drive connected to a USB port. - Stop, disable, or remove any external media cards that you are not using. - Before you leave your work, initiate Sleep or shut down the computer.